cskelk789/Automated-ELK-Stack-Deployment/README.md

 - Configuring and Running the Metricbeat Playbook:
    -Copy the metricbeat-config.yml file to /etc/ansible/files.
    -Update the metricbeat-config.yml file to include the ELK private IP in lines 62 and 96 as shown below:

    ```
    #============================== Kibana =====================================
   # Starting with Beats version 6.0.0, the dashboards are loaded via the Kibana API.
   # This requires a Kibana endpoint configuration.
   setup.kibana:
   host: "10.1.0.4:5601"
   #-------------------------- Elasticsearch output ------------------------------
   output.elasticsearch:
-  # TODO: Change the hosts IP address to the IP address of your ELK server
-  # TODO: Change password from `changem` to the password you created
   hosts: ["10.1.0.4:9200"]
   username: "elastic"
   password: "changeme"
   ```

    -Run the playbook using this command ansible-playbook metricbeat-playbook.yml
     and navigate to Kibana > Logs : Add Metric data > Docker Metrics (DEB) > 5:Module Status > Check data_on Kibana to check that the installation worked as expected.